|Aston Villa 2 v 3 Leeds United|

-Our first visit to Aston Villa kicks off at 7.45 on Friday, having been shifted forwards from Saturday by our very good friends at Sky Sports.
+Our visit to Aston Villa kicks off at 1.30 on Sunday, having been shifted from Saturday by our very good friends at Sky Sports.
 We’re still not famous any more!

 Villa Park is about three miles north of Birmingham city centre and can be reached by coming off the M6 at the spaghetti junction and taking the A5127 Lichfield Rd (Signposted Villa Park).

 It’s mainly street parking, though a ‘residents only’ scheme will prevent you from getting too close to the stadium, and you might be pestered by kids offering to 'watch' your car for up to £4.The best bet would be in the streets around Aston station, or a mile and half away at the Star City leisure complex which is well signposted from the M6, which is at least free.

 The best railway station for the away end is Witton, which is on the New Street-Walsall line and has an hourly train on Sundays at 3 minutes to each hour from New Street.
 Return trains at 15.56, 16.00, 16.56 and 17.56, so the 4pm is presumably an extra ‘soccer special’.

 Aston station is further away but has a more frequent service as it is also served by half-hourly trains heading for Lichfield.
 One final option is to get bus no.7 from outside Snow Hill station in Birmingham city centre.

 The best pubs are the ‘Witton Arms’ in Witton Road, which welcomes both home and away supporters but charges £2 to get in, and the Yew Tree on Brookvale Rd.
 For the latter turn right on leaving Witton station and it's a two minute walk.
 CAMRA enthusiasts should seek out the ‘Bartons Arms’ on High Street Aston (the A34).